 And secondly, my name is nearly impossible to read as I couldn’t easily write backwards and press hard at the same time:

-Ah well, you get the gist and the experiment was fun 🙂 Best stick with the DYMO if you fancy going down this embossing route.
+Ah well, you get the gist and the experiment was fun 🙂 Best stick with the DYMO (paid link) if you fancy going down this embossing route.

 One last thing; copyright.
 I’m sure you wouldn’t, but just a friendly warning – don’t go signing your stained glass work if it’s not 100% yours.
 Designed, made and everything… I don’t want you getting into trouble.